-DCA will identify all Congressional Districts ("District(s)") for which an Application site is located within the District boundaries.
+DCA will identify all Congressional Districts ("District(s)") for which an application site is located within the District boundaries.
 DCA will ensure broad geographic distribution of bonds based on the following:

-• For each District, DCA will ensure at least one of the selected Applications is located within these Districts, provided:

-- At least one Application within the District meets all Application submission requirements. - There is sufficient bond allocation to fund at least one in each District. - No county will receive multiple allocations based on this minimum geographic distribution strategy.
+- For each District, DCA will ensure at least one of the selected applications is located within these Districts, provided at least one application within the District meets all application submission requirements. - However, no county will receive multiple allocations based on this minimum geographic distribution strategy.